edgio-docs/edgio-docs/src/guides/v7/edge-functions/htmltransformer.md

 </html>
 ```

-The transformed HTML has the `<esi:include ... />` replaced with results of the fetch
+This edge function transforms the above HTML to replace `<esi:include ... />` with the results of the fetch.
+The transformed HTML is shown below.

 ```html
 <!DOCTYPE html>